shakee93/vue-toasted/README.md

 ## Introduction

-Vue Toasted is One of the Best Toast plugin available for VueJS. it is used by VueJS, Laravel, NuxtJS and trusted by many more organizations. it is responsive, touch compatible, easy to use, attractive and feature rich with icons, actions etc...
+Vue Toasted is One of the Best Toast plugin available for VueJS. it is used by VueJS, Laravel, NuxtJS and trusted by many more organizations it is responsive, touch compatible, easy to use, attractive and feature rich with icons, actions etc...

 #### Interactive Demo